Skip to content

 bind_hostGlobal listen host fallback

-cri_connection_timeoutCRI runtime connection timeout (s)
+cri_connection_timeoutCRI container runtime connection timeout (s)

-cri_query_timeoutCRI runtime query timeout (s)
+cri_query_timeoutCRI container runtime query timeout (s)

 dd_urlOverride intake endpoint URL